 Disclosure: This post may contain affiliate links.

-This 5 ingredient gluten-free and refined sugar-free apple crisp has a little bit of sweet, a little bit of salty, and a whole lot of goodness.
-It’s made with fresh pink lady and granny smith apples, rolled oats, homemade oat flour, cinnamon, and a bit of maple syrup for sweetness.
+This healthier 5 Ingredient Apple Crisp Recipe is gluten-free and refined sugar-free has a little bit of sweet, a little bit of salty, and a whole lot of goodness.
+Made with fresh pink lady and granny smith apples, rolled oats, homemade oat flour, cinnamon, and a bit of maple syrup for sweetness.

-In additional to its incredible flavor, I also love this apple crisp recipe because it is:
+In addition to its incredible flavor, I also love this apple crisp recipe because it is:

 - Easy: Only 5 simple ingredients that are readily available to anyone and everyone.

 - Healthier: You know exactly what’s in this dessert.
 No hidden ingredients, and no excessive sugar.